Measuring Innovation Potential in Organisations

-We believe that when SA’s top’ organisations start building an innovation capability, our GDP and economy will grow and SAs future be impacted upon in a positive way.
-We want to play a role by facilitating this growth and to share information, stories, lessons and global trends to help South Africa be more competitive and reap better rewards from investment in innovation.
+We believe that when organisations start building an innovation capability, our future be impacted upon in a positive way.
+We want to play a role by facilitating this growth and to share information, stories, lessons and global trends to help orgainsations be more competitive and reap better rewards from investment in innovation.

-Innocentrix have partnered with Milpark Business School on this initiative to ensure that the instrument remains relevant from a local as well as global perspective and that our methodology and assessments are executed with world-class rigour.
+Innocentrix have partnered with Milpark Business School and the TT100 Business Awards on this initiative to ensure that the instrument remains relevant from a local as well as global perspective and that our methodology and assessments are executed with world-class rigour.

 The adopted approach is comparable to similar international innovation rankings and provides valuable insights into the local landscape, fostering learning and growth.
-The main aim however, is to showcase our top innovation leaders and recognise South African innovation excellence!
+The main aim however, is to showcase our top innovation leaders and recognise organisational innovation excellence!

 Who can participate?

 The Innovation League considers Emerging, Small, Medium and Large organisations and invites anyone who is interested in their innovation readiness or maturity scores, to participate.
 Participation is free of charge and includes an innovation readiness report with recommendations.

 How does it work?

 The research is based on the Innovation Readiness Model (IRM), which was designed through research conducted by INSEAD (one of the world’s leading graduate business schools) and Logica, now called CGI, a UK based IT firm.
 The IRM has been designed to focus on four pillars and four levels of capability achievement along each pillar.
 These 4 pillars (Leadership and ambition; organisation and collaboration; people and culture; implementation and measurement) are widely viewed as the foundation on which successful collaborative innovation can be built.

 The approach adopted is comparable to similar international innovation rankings and methodologies and positions the innovation data obtained against the results of international counterparts – providing valuable insights, enabling an ecosystem-wide discussion.